kabradshaw1/react-typescript-redux/README.md

 * Clone this repository
 * in the command line type: docker-compose up -d
-* in the command line type: docker-compose exec db sh
+* in the command line type: docker-compose exec db sh, or you can execute the next command in the termal for the db container from the desktop app
-* in the command line type: psql -U devuser -d devdb
+* in the command line type: psql -U devuser -d devdb -f /tmp/seed.sql
-* in the command line type: i\ /tmp/seed.sql

 ### Without Docker